 - In-band transmission of program and system information typically describes only the digital multiplex in which it is sent.
 This means that a single-tuner Host will periodically scan through all channels to receive data for each channel and store this information in memory. - Optionally, at the discretion of the cable operator, the FDC or DSG may be used to deliver guide data.
 The format of this information over the FDC or DSG will be defined by the cable operator and may be used to support specific IPG implementations.
-The Host receives data from the Card over the Extended Channel as described in Section 10 of this document.
+The Host receives data from the Card either over the Extended Channel as described in Section 10 of this document or directly from the eCM via the DSG interface.
 This guide data typically describe the entire range of services offered by the cable system.